 Betts was finally indicted on July 7.and transferred to the custody of the Champaign County Sheriff.
 The court also appointed a lawyer, Assistant Public Defender Elisabeth Pollock from the Central District of Illinois, who coincidentally knew Betts from his work with her child’s summer camp program.
 Pollock found a family to act as local custodians, and arranged for a bail bond that would have allowed Betts to await trial at home.
 In response, the State filed an emergency stay order and succeeded in revoking the release, leaving Betts to spend the next year in detention.

-Urbana attorney Steve Beckett, who teaches at the University of Illinois College of Law, was unsurprised but still frustrated with the government’s course of action.
+Urbana attorney Steve Beckett, who taught at the University of Illinois College of Law, was unsurprised but still frustrated with the government’s course of action.
 “What purpose does it serve to have this young man detained this lengthy time?”
 Beckett wonders.
 Betts is a young individual with no prior convictions and a local custodian, facing detention at a time when COVID threatens incarcerated populations nationwide.
 “They could put an ankle bracelet on him if they wanted to know where he is,” Beckett concluded.
 Beckett also noted that the high rates of pretrial detention in Illinois have been of concern to public defenders for a long time.
 Detention before trial exposes those charged to illness, including depression; prevents earning a living or furthering education; and reduces opportunities for those charged to show they can be responsible members of society.
 Detention consistently worsens the outcomes for defendants.

 Betts was not alone in his predicament.
 In the midst of the protests federal agents arrested more than 300 individuals across the country under Anti-Riot Act charges, and, in a desperate attempt to shut down the outcry over Floyd’s death, used pretrial detention to contain the movement.
 Barr and Trump faced criticism for the abuse of federal power against political activists, but even the criticism of these tactics played positively among Trump’s supporters.
 It took the focus off police abuse and kept it squarely on those it labeled radical extremists.
 It wasn’t Betts or other demonstrators that were using the “cover of peaceful protest” to commit crimes, but Trump that used the wave of justified fury following events in Minneapolis to frame himself as America’s warden.